TryHack3M Subscribe

 Username: admin Password: splunklab

 We can only answer the next question once we gather sufficient information about the attack itself.
 On the left side, we can see predefined filters.
-By searching through them one by one, we will find the user agent
+By searching through them one by one, we will find the `user agent` tab, within which there is an entry containing `sqlmap`.
+Additionally, we also have the count of entries corresponding to this filter, which is the answer to the next question.

-will present us with individual entries, clearly showing the source IP of the attacker.
+Clicking on the filter with `sqlmap` will present us with individual entries, clearly showing the source IP of the attacker.

-To check the number of entries with this IP address, we will enter the query: index=* source_ip="83.45.212.17ā
+To check the number of entries with this IP address, we will enter the query: `index=* source_ip="83.45.212.17”`

 We can answer this question by clicking on the first entry, and then clicking the arrow next to the URL.
 This will show us all the URIs to which the attacker sent requests.
 As we can see, one very suspicious entry was sent only once and contains the entire SQL injection query used by the hacker.
 After the 'from' clause, there is the table name.